smtiitm/Fastspeech2_HS_with_Custom_dictionary/README.md

 2. If a word is not found in the `Custom_dict`, it will then check the original dictionary.
 3. If the word is not found in either dictionary, the unified parser will parse the word and add it to the dictionary.

-This process helps ensure that domain-specific words and abbreviations are pronounced correctly.
+This process helps ensure that domain-specific words,symbols and abbreviations etc. are pronounced correctly as per the users requirements.

 ### Note

-The code is in the initial stages and requires testing with a larger number of test cases to ensure robustness and accuracy.
+The code is in the initial stages and requires testing with a more number of end test cases.

 ## Thank You